Mohamed-Ayaan358/Bank_Management_System/REVIEW/readme.md

-This program is the one that we shall show for the presentation.
+This program is the one that we should show to ma'am.